Behrooz Parhami's website banner

 Image of a reference book

-Required text: B. Parhami, Dependable Computing: A Multilevel Approach, chapters will be posted as they become available.
+Required text: B. Parhami, Dependable Computing: A Multilevel Approach, chapters will be posted as they are updated.
 Please visit the textbook's web page for general information.
-Lecture slides and (preliminary) sample chapters are also available there.
+Lecture slides are also available there.

 Some useful books (not required):